AlexanderBeckerman/AdvTopicsEX1/readme.md

 HOW TO RUN THE PROGRAM:

-The input files will be given to the program as arguments as written in the assignment.
+The arguments to the program are as written in the assignment.
+Building the program will generate the executable inside build/src/simulator and the .so algorithm files will be generated inside build/lib.

 To use the shell script to run the program, use
 ~~~~~~~~~~~~~
     $ ./scripts/run.sh <-house_path=houses path> <-algo_path=algos path> <num_threads=number of threads>
 ~~~~~~~~~~~~~